Sunday, October 13, 4:00 p.m.

 Museum of the Moving Image - Redstone Theater

 Dir.
 Michael Cacoyannis.
 1962, 110 mins.
 35mm.
+In Greek with English subtitles.
 With Irene Papas, Yannis Fertis, Aleka Catselis, Manos Katrakis.
 Music by Mikis Theodorakis.
 Setting the Euripides tragedy in a stark Greek landscape, director Michael Cacoyannis (Zorba the Greek) used a striking cinematic language to tell the story of Electra, a young woman seeking revenge for the murder of her father, King Agamemnon, by his wife Clytemnestra and her lover Aegisthus.
 Blind to the repercussions, Electra makes her move when she is reunited with her brother Orestes.
-Winner of a Special Jury Prize at he 1962 Cannes Film Festival, and nominated for an Academy Award for Best Foreign Film.
+Winner of a Special Jury Prize at the 1962 Cannes Film Festival, and nominated for an Academy Award for Best Foreign Film.

 Tickets: $15 ($11 seniors and students / $9 youth (ages 3–17) / free for children under 3 and Museum members at the Film Lover and Kids Premium levels and above).
 Order tickets online.
 (Members may contact email@example.com with questions regarding online reservations.)

 Ticket purchase includes same-day admission to the Museum (see gallery hours).
 View the Museum’s ticketing policy here.
 For more information on membership and to join online, visit our membership page.